 - About Us

 *George T. Downing was born on this date in 1819.
 He was a Black abolitionist and businessman.

-After the war Downing moved to Washington, DC, where for a dozen years he ran the Refectory for the House of Representatives.
-He was a prominent member in the Colored Conventions Movement and worked to join the efforts of women's rights and black rights.
+After the war, Downing moved to Washington, DC, where for a dozen years, he ran the Refectory for the House of Representatives.
+He was a prominent member of the Colored Conventions Movement and worked to join the efforts of women's rights and black rights.
 He became close to senator Charles Sumner and was with the legislator when he died.
-Late in his life he returned to Rhode Island, where he continued as a community leader and civil rights activist.
-George T. Downing died in Newport, Rhode Island on July 21, 1903.
+He returned to Rhode Island late in his life, where he continued as a community leader and civil rights activist.
+George T. Downing died in Newport, Rhode Island, on July 21, 1903.
 In 2003 Downing was inducted into the Rhode Island Heritage Hall of Fame.